-Prior to January 2007, our audit committee was comprised of three members, Mr. Miller, Dr. Braunlich and Mr. Paulson.
-On January 10, 2007, Mr. Miller was replaced by Kathleen M. Caracciolo as Chair and financial expert on the Committee.
-Our board had determined that both Mr. Miller and Ms. Caracciolo, are audit committee financial experts as defined by the rules and regulations of the Securities and Exchange Commission.
-Our board of directors in its reasonable judgment has determined that each member of the audit committee is independent as defined under the applicable AMEX listing standards and federal law, except that Mr. Miller was no longer independent after agreeing to become our chief financial officer and resigned from our board of directors and the audit committee.
-Our audit committee held four meetings in 2006.
+Our audit committee was comprised of three members, Ms. Caracciolo, Dr. Braunlich and Mr. Adams.
+Ms. Caracciolo serves as Chair and financial expert on the Committee.
+Our board had determined that Ms. Caracciolo is an audit committee financial expert as defined by the rules and regulations of the Securities and Exchange Commission.
+Our board of directors in its reasonable judgment has determined that each member of the audit committee is independent as defined under the applicable NYSE Amex listing standards and federal law.
+Our audit committee held four meetings in 2008.